MindlessTruffle/apex-demo/README.md

 ### 1. Semantic Embedding (Vectorization)

-- **Input**: Raw **XML conversation logs**.
+- **Input**: Raw XML conversation logs.
 - **Process**: Every message in the conversation is passed through the **Cohere Embed v4 API**.
 This converts text into a 1536-dimensional vector representation.

-This process captures meaning, context, and intent, allowing the system to understand the underlying relationships between words without them being explicitly stated.
-The resulting vectors support numerical comparisons and operations.
+This process captures meaning, context, and intent, allowing the system to understand the underlying relationships between words without them being explained.
+The resulting vectors also support numerical comparisons and operations.

 ### 2. Contextual Graph Construction

 This stage determines the structure of the conversation.
 A graph \( G = (V, E) \) is built, where:

-- **Node (V)**: Individual **message vectors**.
+- **Node (V)**: Individual message vectors.
 - **Edge (E)**: Contextual links between messages.

 The edge weight between message \( A \) and \( B \) is calculated using multiplicative time decay: